Losing Weight and Keeping It Off: the Real Truth

 Maybe a karate or other martial-arts class is more to your liking.
 That will burn plenty of calories as well!

 If you're anything like me, and I suspect there are a lot of us, you hate, abhor, detest and resent the need to do exercises.
 Ah, there's the rub!
 You must exercise along with the healthy eating, or you're only doing half of what you need.

-The third chart in the sidebar allows you to enter your own weight, and time spent doing a given activity, and it will calculate your calorie burn for the specified time.
+The third link allows you to enter your own weight, and time spent doing a given activity, and it will calculate your calorie burn for the specified time.
 It may surprise or even shock you to learn that weightlifting, and "just for fun" volleyball, are at the very bottom of the list for calorie burning exercise.
 (The only activity to burn less is reserved for the bedroom...)